You see the words “affiliate marketing” everywhere, but what does it mean? How do you make money with affiliate marketing?

 Grammarly checks your spelling, grammar, and punctuation in Gmail, Facebook, WordPress, Linkedin, and anywhere else you write on the Web.

 This is a must-have tool, in my opinion, no matter what your writing skill level, Grammarly will make it better.

 You may write the most fantastic blog post ever, but if it’s full of errors, it’s not going to look professional.

 Affiliates, sponsors and other bloggers will take you a lot more seriously when you have a professional looking post.
 Grammarly is free and easy to install, so if you want to keep your readers coming back, use Grammarly.

 Find group boards to join on PinGroupie in your niche or check out this list of 22 Pinterest group boards by Love Megan Anne.
 If you haven’t already done so, switch to a free business account on Pinterest and install rich pins.
 Make sure that your board covers don’t contain text, just high-quality images.

 Use LibreStock, a site that searches 47 free stock photo websites, to find quality images.
 Use SEO keywords in your board descriptions.

 Create a Facebook business page for your blog.
-Other sites that you should consider are Twitter, StumbleUpon, Instagram, and Snapchat.
+Other sites that you should consider are Twitter, YouTube, and Instagram.

 Join Facebook groups.
 These private groups of like-minded people help each other with feedback, advice, a big dose of knowledge and finding new clients.
 The following groups are for entrepreneurs and bloggers: